khomch/SpendTune-Solo-Project/README.md

 NOTE: This project requires mongoDB running on your PC.

-NOTE2: It's possible to request development access from PLAID by filling a form at their page.
+NOTE2: It's possible to request development access from PLAID by filling out a form on their page.
 If you get approved you can actually sync it with your real bank account by changing `PLAID_ENV=development`